Melbourne & Sydney, Australia.

 And as if I hadn’t had enough wildlife, I ventured to the Featherdale Wildlife Park to get up close and personal with more koalas, wombats, wallabies, penguins and exotic birds.

 Then, just in time to watch the sun go down I made my way back to Sydney Harbor for a sunset cruise.
-There’s so much to see in Sydney and I loved every second of it!

 I spent my last quiet night in Darling Harbor.